AugustinasMiciuda/BattleShipsTraining/README.txt

-Trying to learn programming, tied to make BattleShips
+Trying to learn programming, tried to make BattleShips game Need a shit ton of polishing